deephaven/barrage/docs/rpc-interface.md

   /// Ticket for the source data set.
   ticket: [byte];

-  /// The bitset of columns to subscribe to.
-An empty bitset unsubscribes from all columns.
+  /// The bitset of columns to request.
+If not provided then all columns are requested.
   columns: [byte];

   /// This is an encoded and compressed Index of rows in position-space to subscribe to.
+If not provided then the entire
+  /// table is requested.
   viewport: [byte];

-  /// Optionally enable/disable special serialization features.
+  /// Options to configure your subscription.
   subscription_options: BarrageSubscriptionOptions;
 }